creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-24-HierarchicalProbabilisticUNet.md

 ## Reconstruction fidelity: $$\text{IoU}_\text{rec}$$

-* The reconstruction fidelity is defined as an upper bound to the fidelity of the conditional samples.
+* The reconstruction fidelity is defined as an upper bound on the fidelity of the conditional samples.
 * It measures how well the model’s posteriors are able to reconstruct a given segmentation in terms of the IoU metric.

 $$\text{IoU}_\text{rec}=\text{IoU}\left( y, S\left( x,\mu_{post}(x,y) \right) \right)$$